These Broccoli and Cheese Baked Potatoes start with crispy baked potatoes that we stuff to the brim with a creamy, cheesy, broccoli-spiked sauce.

 Recipe Notes

-Note 1: Broccoli: We like to use frozen broccoli in the cheese sauce.
-Pull it out from the freezer before starting and by the time you're ready to use it, it will have thawed enough to chop easily.
-Finely chop the broccoli to ensure it flavors and integrates in every bite instead of just having large chunks of broccoli swimming in a sauce.
+Note 1: I like to use frozen broccoli in the cheese sauce.
+Remove it from the freezer before starting and by the time you're ready to use it, it will have thawed enough to chop easily.ย

-• Preheat the oven to 400 degrees F. Line a large, dark sheet pan with parchment paper.
-Don't skip the parchment paper; it really helps the potatoes cook evenly without the cut side getting too hard.
+• Preheat the oven to 400โ„‰.
+Line a large, dark sheet pan with parchment paper.
+Don't skip the parchment paper; it really helps the potatoes cook evenly.

 • Thoroughly scrub the potatoes using cold water to remove all the dirt and any debris.
 Completely dry the potatoes and cut in half lengthwise.

-Note 4: Thickness check: The sauce should be thick enough to coat the back of a wooden spoon.
-Lift up the spoon and immediately trace a line across the back of the spoon with your fingertip.
+Note 4: The sauce should be thick enough to coat the back of a wooden spoon.
+Lift the spoon out of the sauce and immediately trace a line across the back of it with your fingertip.
 If the line retains a clear track, the sauce is thick enough.
 If not, the sauce needs to be cooked a bit longer.

 Serving: 1serving | Calories: 596kcal | Carbohydrates: 50g | Protein: 25g | Fat: 34g | Saturated Fat: 20g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 8g | Trans Fat: 0.3g | Cholesterol: 101mg | Sodium: 464mg | Potassium: 1197mg | Fiber: 4g | Sugar: 11g | Vitamin A: 1740IU | Vitamin C: 50mg | Calcium: 673mg | Iron: 2mg